zzossig/hugo-theme-zzo/README.md

 # Zzo theme for Hugo

-Thank you for click this theme.
-Zzo theme is free(always), and has many features.
-If you find any bugs, or wanna share your custom color skin, or have some good idea to share with me and others that use this theme, feel free to open [github](https://github.com/zzossig/hugo-theme-zzo/issues) issue or pull request so that I can make this theme better.
+Thank you for click me!.
+Zzo theme is a blog theme for Hugo with free(always), and many features.
+If you find any bugs, or wanna share your custom color skin, or have some good idea to share with me and others who use this theme, feel free to open [github](https://github.com/zzossig/hugo-theme-zzo/issues) issue or pull request so that I can make this theme better.

 ## Table of contents